 Financial and Tax Consequences

-Here are a few tax and financial reasons why it might or might not make financial sense to convert the UGMA or UTMA account to a 529 plan.
+Here are a few reasons why it might or might not make sense to convert the UGMA or UTMA account.

-Under the Kiddie Tax Rules, the child’s first $1,100 of unearned income is completely sheltered by the standard deduction.
+Under the Kiddie Tax Rules, the standard deduction shelters the child’s first $1,100 of unearned income completely.
 Unearned income includes investment income, such as interest, dividends and capital gains.
 The next $1,100 of unearned income is taxed at the child’s income tax rate (10%).
 Any unearned income over $2,200 is taxed at the parent’s tax rate.

 It takes a rather sizable UGMA or UTMA account to generate that much taxable unearned income each year.
 Also, consider that the kiddie-tax income threshold adjusts periodically for inflation.